 If you have a 179 like I do you’ve got to remove the Ottoman cushions right before you bring the slide out.

-Anyway hopefully this is helpful for those of your getting going and tearing down have to go and tear down when you do a full a full hookup campsite.
+Anyway, hopefully, this is helpful for those of your getting going and tearing down have to go and tear down when you do a full hookup campsite.

-Please Like and Share this post on social media.
-Comment down bellow if you have any query.
+Please Like and Share this post on social media channels.
+Comment down below if you have any queries.